-First off, I attended the Resort After Dark event where I nearly fainted upon the sight of the incredibly talented and equally stylish Margaret Zhang and of course did some good old shopping.
+First off, I attended the Resort After Dark event where I got to see the incredibly talented and equally stylish Margaret Zhang and, of course, did some good old shopping.

 I popped into Molten Store and had to console myself after realising I was too poor to afford the beautiful jewellery and accessories.
-I have to point out that their visual merchandising is impeccable – from the earrings set against crystal rocks, necklaces draped over vintage books, and flowers adorning the moon shaped tables, it’s a treasure hunter’s dream.
+I have to point out that their visual merchandising is impeccable – from the earrings set against crystal rocks to the necklaces draped over vintage books and the flowers adorning the moon shaped tables, it’s a treasure hunter’s dream.

 I also checked out Zimmermann, a favourite Australian label of mine and have been eyeing this particular dress.
 For some reason, every time I see one of their stores I always check if they have this dress (maybe my sub-conscious thinks if I keep looking at it, it might just appear in my wardrobe).

 After I saw the drool-worthy shoes in Zomp, I went into MAC Cosmetics for a glass of champagne and to check out the latest makeup.

 The next day, I attended the intimate ‘Resort Trailblazers’ discussion featuring guest speakers Margaret Zhang of Shine By Three, Holly Ryan of the namesake jewellery label and Gorman’s creative director, Lisa Gorman.
 It was a fascinating and eye-opening discussion on the future of Australian fashion.

 Here are the main points that were spoken about;